hubplanner/API/README.md

 If you pass a limit of `0` or a limit of > `1000`, you will get a Bad Request `400` response from the server.

+For Bookings you can also use `skip` to set the record offset directly, as an alternative to `page`.
+The default value for `skip` is 0.
+If both are sent, `page` will take priority.

 The example call to make use of pagination looks like this:

 ```